GameKit Complete Guide for Developers Multiplayer and More

 Best practices

-• Fall back gracefully to guest mode if authentication fails or player declines
+- Fall back gracefully to guest mode if authentication fails or the player declines.

 Common pitfalls

-• Assuming authentication is always available on device
+- Assuming authentication is always available on the device.

-• Not handling declined permissions gracefully which can block social features
+- Not handling declined permissions gracefully can block social features.

 Leaderboards and achievements in practice